Chandramondal1/Analyse-ecommerce-sales-data---Power-BI/README.md

-# Analyse-ecommerce-sales-data---Power-BI
+# Madhav_Store_Analysis_PowerBI
-Analyse ecommerce sales data created interactive dashboard using Power BI
+Complete Power BI project using restail sales data

+like this video :)